Jigsaw (Marvel Comics)

 Jigsaw (William "Billy" Russo, also known as "The Beaut" before his disfigurement) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Len Wein and artist Ross Andru, the character made his first full appearance in The Amazing Spider-Man #162 (November 1976).
 He is depicted as an enemy of the Punisher and Spider-Man as well as a recurring foe of Daredevil.

-The character was portrayed by Dominic West in the film Punisher: War Zone and Ben Barnes in the Marvel Cinematic Universe / Netflix series The Punisher.
+The character was played by James Carpinello and Darryl Kurylo in the film The Punisher and its video game sequel as John Saint, and by Dominic West in the film Punisher: War Zone as Billy Russoti; unlike the comic-book Jigsaw, these Jigsaws are both the sons of Italian crime bosses.
+Ben Barnes portrays the character in the Marvel Cinematic Universe (MCU) Netflix series The Punisher, depicted instead as a former brother-in-arms to Frank Castle-turned-CIA spook-turned-amnesiac bank robber.

 Publication history

 Jigsaw was created by writer Len Wein and artist Ross Andru.
 He first appeared in The Amazing Spider-Man #162 (November 1976).
 He returned in The Amazing Spider-Man #188, and The Punisher #1 and #4–5.
 Jigsaw then allied with the Rev in The Punisher Vol. 2, #35–40, and Gregario in #55–56.
 Following a cameo appearance in The Punisher War Journal #61, Jigsaw's origin was detailed in Issues #3–4 of the prequel limited series The Punisher: Year One, and he further bedeviled the Punisher in Punisher Vol. 3, #2–4 and #9–10.

 Preceding an encounter with the eponymous character in Daredevil Vol. 2, #61–64, Jigsaw appeared in New Avengers #1–3, #35, #46, #50, #57, and The New Avengers Annual #2; concurrent to his appearances in that title, Jigsaw also starred in Punisher War Journal Vol. 2, #11, #18–20, and #22–23.
 He was then featured in the five-issue miniseries Punisher: In the Blood, and made a subsequent cameo in the Thunderbolts Vol. 2 Annual.

 Jigsaw received profiles in The Official Handbook of the Marvel Universe #6, The Official Handbook of the Marvel Universe Master Edition #10, Marvel Encyclopedia #4 and #5, New Avengers Most Wanted Files #1, and Official Handbook of the Marvel Universe A–Z #6.